sasmita/Pixtyle/README.md

 ### PROJECT DESCRIPTION

 Pixtyle is an open source android application where you can add different styles to pictures.
-It has a camera button to captures image using and different style buttons to add styles.
-This application uses RenderScript framework to accelerate the computations.
+It has a camera button to captures image, different style buttons to add styles, and save button which saves into gallery.
+This application uses RenderScript framework to accelerate the computations for adding style to the images.
+For each style a kernel is implented using render script.

 This application is developed using Android 4.3.3 API level 18.